rbrtsmith/rbrtsmith.github.io/_posts/2015-09-12-getting-acquainted-with-browserify.md

 The lodash function will then be assigned to the underscore character.  **Note - the `_` character has no special meaning, it is a valid variable name just like `$` is.**
 There's no need to specify a path for the module as Node instinctively knows to look inside the node_modules folder for the module.
 Our module is likely to have it's own require statements to pull in it's own dependencies from it's own node_modules folder.
-This who process completes recursively - it's not something you need to ever concern yourself with, such is the brilliance of NPM.
+This whole process completes recursively - it's not something you need to ever concern yourself with, such is the brilliance of NPM.

 The require method is slightly different if we are to pull in our own local dependencies, say we had a function named multiply that we wanted to pull in we could do so with the following: